top of page

 Increase the range of the rotation, or do it faster

-Upper Back Seated Twist
+How to Do Upper Back Seated Twist Guide

 Increase the twist, hold for longer